Founding Director & Editor-In-Chief

 Jem Collins, Journo Resources Editor

 LinkedInSure, this might seem like the obvious one, but don’t forget to check LinkedIn.
 It’s pretty dire for showing salary ranges, however, you can make the platform work for you – the more you interact with jobs you like the more it will tailor your feed to you.
-Plus, you can also signify yourself as open to work on you profile.
+Plus, you can also signify yourself as open to work on your profile.

 Charity Job: There’s a growing need for journalists in the charity sector, so trust us when we say this really isn’t as left field as you might think.
-Charity Jobs is one of the biggest sites for jobs with charitable organisations and there’s tonnes under their media and digital sections.
+Charity Jobs is one of the biggest sites for jobs with charitable organisations and there are tonnes under their media and digital sections.

 Employer?
-Advertise With Us For Just £50!
+Advertise With Us For Just £65!

 Plus, you’ll be helping our vital work to diversify the media industry.